 Let us for this example add Static values.
 You can also make use of Keywords to add the dynamic values as well on form submission or on an action event.
-In this example, let us add the new row on click of the Action button to Add record.
+In this example, let us add the new row with the click of the Action button to Add the record.

 To create a new row, under Select from Airtable, select Create row and click Continue.